 Add other accents between framed pieces for an eclectic, bohemian, or shabby chic feeling.
 Good choices include metal wall sculptures, wood plaques, wreaths, or wall planters filled with greenery.
 Empty picture frames add another interesting touch to a stairwell gallery wall.

-7. Lighting Ideas
+7. Illuminating Staircases with Lighting

 Stair lighting is not only a decorative element—it’s also a matter of safety.
 But since adequately illuminating your staircase is vital, you might as well make it stylish.